Gooozeee/dynamic-sql-to-graphql/README.md

 # Dynamic SQL to GraphQl
 Implementation of a dynamic GraphQl server.
 The aim of the project is to dynamically retrieve the schema and data of a source db, regenerate it in a new SQL-Server instance and expose it as a GraphQl API.

+* On startup of the application, a background service will retrieve the source db and clone it into the GraphQl db.
+* From this database it will generate a schema, expose the schema on an endpoint and expose the data on a seperate endpoint.
+* If any updates have been made to the schema/ data, the background agent will find these updates at intervals specified in the configuration and will update the schema and data.

 ## IMPORTANT NOTE - This project is currently in development and will not yet have full functionality

 # Useful things to note